 In 2018, I completed a PhD in digital marketing at Salford Business School, University of Salford.
 This page outlines my journey and how you could also do a DBA or PhD in digital marketing online or face to face.
 Read on to find out how.

-I am currently undertaking a PhD in digital marketing at Salford Business School, University of Salford.
-I have been interested in online, Internet based communities since the mid 1990’s in my BSc in Electronic Imaging and Media Communications at Bradford University.
+I have been interested in online, Internet based communities since the mid 1990’s in my BSc in Electronic Imaging and Media Communications at Bradford University, UK.
 When I graduated in 1997, I went to work at Salford University, developing a new business online community called The Virtual Chamber and helping Manchester to get online.

 How can I do a PhD in digital marketing?

 I would be more than happy to talk to you about my PhD in digital marketing and what is involved in doing a PhD.
-We sometimes have some funded PhD’s at Salford Business School, which might mean, we can pay you to do a PhD in digital marketing and there is also the DBA (Professional Doctorate) or Online PhD.
+We sometimes have some funded PhD’s at Salford Business School, which might mean, we can pay you to do a PhD in digital marketing.
+There is also our new DBA (Professional Doctorate) or the Online PhD.
 The best place to start is by writing a great proposal, take a look at our PhD proposal guide.
 You can also see our online PhD or standard PhD routes here.